tpssim/express-workshop/README.md

 - Add endpoints for fetching guilds
   - Fetch all guilds
-  - Fetch guilds by id
+  - Fetch guild by id
+  - Search guilds

 - Add endpoint for adding new guilds
 - Add an endpoint for deleting guilds

+### Error handling

+- Improve on our API's error handling by creating a custom HTTP-error.

 ### Add a database